"We need people that care about our society, and think that facts and information matter. And somebody's got to watch those in power, bottom line."

 Anthony DiFlorio has found a way to combine his love for storytelling and passion for food.

 Paige Lavender coordinates coverage of major news events and leads a global team of reporters covering fast-moving stories.

-For the MA in Journalism & Digital Storytelling you will need your own laptop with editing software, website hosting plan, external hard drive, and earphones.
-We recommend you also have your own camera, audio recorder, and microphone.
+For the MA in Journalism & Digital Storytelling you will need your own laptop with editing software, website hosting plan, external hard drive, DSLR camera, and earphones.
+We recommend you also have your own audio recorder and microphone.
 Please review the specific requirements for these devices.

 Our master's in Journalism and Digital Storytelling is designed for working professionals whose schedules make Saturday classes an excellent alternative to full-time study.
 You'll sharpen your writing, reporting, and editing skills; learn to write compellingly and effectively for an online audience; discover how to design news websites that leverage media elements for maximum impact; and explore the intersection of business, ethics, and the law with new and emerging media.